Time as a Control Dimension in Robot Learning

-To analyze the mechanism in a controlled setting, we reproduced a similar disturbance in the cube-stacking task in simulation.
-When the gripper was within 5\,cm of the source cube, we applied a 10\,N planar force at the cube's center for one simulation step to mimic unexpected contacts.
-After the disturbance, the agent was required to complete the task within the original schedule.
+To analyze this mechanism in a more controlled setting, we reproduced a similar disturbance in cube stacking in simulation.
+When the gripper was within 5\,cm of the source cube, we applied a planar 10\,N force to the cube for one simulation step, and required the policy to complete the task within the original schedule.
+The vanilla policy was brittle: its success rate dropped by 35.1\%, and it often became trapped in failed re-grasp attempts.
+The time-input policy showed similar behavior, indicating that temporal observations alone were insufficient.
+The time-dependent policy improved recovery at small time ratios, but under high urgency ($tr>0.7$) required substantially more time to recover and accumulated large mismatch.
+The full time-aware policy achieved the lowest timing mismatch across all time ratios, and when $tr<0.5$ its final mismatch remained below 0.32\,s (Fig.~\ref{fig:Exp3_multi_agent}(D)).

-The vanilla policy was highly brittle.
-Its success rate dropped by 47.1\% and it often became trapped during re-grasp attempts, unable to realign the object once out of its training distribution.
-In contrast, the time-aware policy remained robust, particularly under smaller time-ratio values (${tr}_t < 0.5$).
-Fig.~\ref{fig:Exp3_multi_agent}(E) visualizes a representative trajectory.
-After missing the first grasp, the policy paused momentarily, executed a gentle re-approach, and then accelerated to finish punctually.
-When ${tr}_t < 0.5$, the final time mismatch remained below 0.32\,s.

-These results reveal two emergent strategies induced by time awareness: (i) cautious recovery, where the time-aware policy slows down to re-establish contact stability under time surplus, and (ii) temporal compensation, where it accelerates afterward to meet the original schedule.
-These behaviors demonstrate that explicit time awareness provides a unified mechanism for both coordination and resilience, allowing multi-agent systems to remain synchronized and successful under dynamic, uncertain, and perturbed conditions.
+These results reveal two complementary strategies induced by explicit time awareness: cautious recovery, in which the policy slows down to re-establish stable contact when time is available, and temporal compensation, in which it accelerates afterward to restore the original schedule.
+Time awareness therefore provides a unified mechanism for both coordination and resilience.

-\mysubsubsection{Human-in-the-loop temporal control for real-time behavior adaptation} Most existing robot policies lack the ability to switch behaviors dynamically based on temporal context during execution, thereby neglecting how a task can be completed to suit different user preferences or environmental conditions.
-In industrial settings, users may prioritize minimal scheduled time to maximize throughput, whereas in household or human-collaborative environments, quieter and safer operation is often preferable.
-In contrast, the time-aware policy provides a unified mechanism for controlling task execution tempo through explicit temporal conditioning.
-By adjusting the time ratio, the same policy can smoothly transition between fast, dynamic, and cautious, stable behaviors.
-To demonstrate this flexibility, we implemented two complementary control strategies that exploit the continuous nature of time awareness:
+\mysubsubsection{Human-in-the-loop temporal control for real-time behavior adaptation} A major practical advantage of time awareness is that the same policy can be modulated online to suit different user preferences or task contexts.
+In industrial settings, users may prioritize throughput and therefore prefer the shortest feasible schedule.
+In household or collaborative settings, quieter and safer operation may be more desirable.
+Because the time-aware policy is explicitly grounded in temporal control signals, its execution tempo can be adjusted online without retraining.